Understanding BOM Calculations and Absorption Costing with Microsoft Dynamics 365 Supply Chain

 This ebook includes a self-assessment for any manufacturing company striving to reduce costs, improve quality and enhance productivity.

-Clients First consultants have direct experience in the industries we support.
-The Clients First Texas office specializes in manufacturing, job shops, maintenance, repair, and overhaul (MRO) for aviation or heavy equipment organizations.
-We have customers in other industries, too, including make-to-order/engineering job shops, project manufacturing, field services, and wholesale distribution.
+The Clients First Texas office is known for its vertical expertise in manufacturing, job shops, maintenance, repair, and overhaul (MRO) for aviation or heavy equipment organizations.
+We support leading Cloud ERP solutions such as Dynamics 365 Business Central and Microsoft Dynamics 365 Finance and Supply.
+Our MRO solution, ProMRO, integrates with Microsoft Dynamics 365 Finance and Supply.
+We also have customers in other industries, including make-to-order/engineering job shops, project manufacturing, field services, and wholesale distribution.
+In addition, we have a deep knowledge of legacy ERP solutions like Dynamics AX (formerly Axapta) and Dynamics NAV (formerly Navision).

 Please email our office in Dallas/Fort Worth, Texas, or call 800.331.8382.
 We're based in Dallas, Texas while servicing companies worldwide.